RedR: 2000s

 In 2003, RedR UK merged with International Health Exchange (IHE), an organisation that improved the preparation and recruitment of health professionals for overseas emergency situations.
 RedR UK set up a programme office for the first time in East Africa.

 In 2005, in response to the 2004 Indian Ocean earthquake and tsunami, RedR launched a ‘Learning Support and Capacity Building Programme’ in Sri Lanka and commenced a similar programme in Pakistan following the 2005 earthquake.
 In the same year, RedR established a programme in Darfur, Sudan, in response to the country's civil war and trained 4,000 national and international aid workers over the next five years.

 RedR UK and RedR Australia became involved in the UN Cluster approach in 2006.
 RedR leads the training of aid workers within a number of cluster groups, including WASH (Water, Sanitation and Hygiene), Emergency Shelter, Health and Nutrition.

 In 2009, RedR UK linked with Oxford Brookes University to offer credit-rated courses in six of its training courses.

 Following the 2010 Haiti earthquake, RedR established a programme and trained 1,000 relief workers to support the response.
 91% of trainees were Haitian nationals.
 RedR Lanka was also established in its own right to help assist in long term capacity building in Sri Lanka.

 In 2011, RedR UK set up a country programme in South Sudan to assist with ongoing insecurity in the region.

-Starting late 2014, UK Redr took over training of UK NHS staff being deployed to Sierra Leone to respond to the Ebola Crisis in that country.
+Starting late 2014, RedR UK provided training for UK NHS staff being deployed to Sierra Leone to respond to the Ebola Crisis in that country.